ribbondz/gsv/README.md

 gsv partition -c 1 a.txt       // split by second column gsv partition -s , a.txt       // row separator is "," (default)
-gsv partition -s \t a.txt      // row separator is tab gsv partition -summary a.txt   // generate a summary file tabling the number of lines for each unique column value gsv partition --help           // help info
+gsv partition -s \t a.txt      // row separator is tab gsv partition -summary a.txt   // generate a summary file tabling the number of lines for unique column values gsv partition --help           // help info
 ```